simeononsecurity/Shodan_PS/Get-ShodanClientIP/README.md

 You will need to have downloaded and installed the script already.
 Please see [Downloading](https://github.com/makeitbetter/Shodan_PS#Download) and [Installing](https://github.com/makeitbetter/Shodan_PS#Install) for further instruction.

 ## Usage

-Run the script by entering the module name with a dash - and the api key in quotes
+Run the script by entering the module name with with the API parameter followed by the api key in quotes.
 ```
 PS C:\WINDOWS\system32> Get-ShodanClientIP -"ApiKeyStringGoesHere"
 PS C:\WINDOWS\system32>